Fees and charges

 The charge made for a lost or damaged item is calculated from the item cost which is recorded on the library catalogue record and reflects the cost to the library of replacing or repairing the item.
 A processing fee of $21 per item is added to the lost item charge.
 Charges for the repair of damaged items will be set at actual cost recovery.

-Customers who have total unpaid fines or debts of $30 or more will be unable to borrow (as per conditions of membership).
+Customers who have total unpaid debts of $30 or more will be unable to borrow (as per conditions of membership).